kimoppalfens/kimoppalfens.github.io/_posts/2017-08-17- Powershell App deployment toolkit - GUI.md

 - Create Deployments
 - Create AD-Groups and link to Collections
-- Saved settings such as target folder, selected DP's,SWID-tags, ...
+- Saved settings such as target folder, selected DP's, ...
 - Browse buttons
 - More Built-in Toolkit actions
 - Multi-threaded GUI